-Employees who choose to leave our employment are asked to give notice.
+Employees who choose to leave our employment are asked to give as much notice as possible.

-All terminating employees will be required to participate in an exit interview.
-The purpose of the interview is to be certain the reasons for the employee's termination are not founded on a misunderstanding or erroneous situation.
+Terminating employees will be asked to participate in an exit interview.
+The purpose of the interview is to be certain the reasons for the employee's termination are not founded on a misunderstanding or erroneous situation and also assist in helping increase RTA's retention efforts by identifying reasons employees are voluntarily separating.
 The interview will also cover what compensation the employee will be paid upon separation and when termination of benefits will occur.

-Employees are expected to turn in all property assigned to them at the time of termination.
+Employees are expected to turn in all property assigned to them at the time of separation.

 2.1.3.1 Return of Property: The RTA may loan you property, materials or written information to help you do your job.
 You are responsible for protecting and controlling any property we loan you.
 You must also return any property given to you promptly upon request.
-If you terminate your employment at the RTA, you must return all organization property immediately.
+If you terminate your employment at the RTA, you must return all organization property at the time of separation.